HoneyHoneyTeam/3in1-WIFI-MultiBoard-with-Screen/README.md

 - Onboard BOOT bottom (Right) and RESET bottom (Left)
 - MicroSD card slot
 - USB C Connector

-## How the board operate
+### How the board operate

 - Simply plug in the board to the Flipper Zero, use the toggle to select one of the three chipsets, choose the app via the Flipper, and you’re good to go.
+- nRF24 and CC1101 chipsets don't require firmware to work.
+Most of Flipper Zero firmware, including Momentum, Unleashed, etc would support both natively.
+- ESP32-32 requires Marauder firmware to perform, which has been pre-loaded.

-## CC1101 Amplifier Explanation
+### CC1101 Amplifier Explanation

 The switch at the back of the board is for the SubGHz CC1101 amplifier.
+(The switch can be accessed by disassembling the 3D-printed case.)
 - When the switch is set to **TX**, it **amplifies the transmitting signal** of the Sub chipset.
 - When the switch is set to **RX**, it **amplifies the receiving signal** of the CC1101 chipset.
 - Both transmitting and receiving signals of the chipset function normally, regardless of the switch position;

-## How to upgrade Marauder firmware
+### How to upgrade Marauder firmware

 To flash the Marauder onto the board, we suggest using **Google Chrome** or **Microsoft Edge**.